cinoti/helloworld/README.md

 $\alpha  = fine-structure-constant = 0.072973525663,$
 $\gamma  = 9.385520393125562e^-39$ m

-A very simple idea, but with enormous consequences.

 One way to test this idea is to note that all derived Z data is assumed to have expanded at the same rate.
 But if this gamma idea is true then one might expect noticable